Mathématique: Chapter 63

 “Keep score, do we?”

-“You realize I don’t make a habit of walking up to people and asking them about their metaphysical state, correct?
+“Y’realize I don’t make a habit of walking up to people and asking them about their metaphysical state, correct?
 You’re a special case.”

 The difficulty was—

 A superpositioned pair, presuming such a thing was possible, would have to come from somewhere.
-The key questions then became—what would the relationship of that pair be to the arrow of time?
+The key questions then became—what would the relationship of that pair (the Ur-Pairing?) be to the arrow of time?
 What about causality itself?
 How possible would it be for such a pair to physically interact with D-branes other than their original brane of origin?

-In short, there was a strong case to be made that he himself was destined to become Mozart.
+There was a case to be made that he himself was destined to become “Mozart.”
 That Colonel Young would end up, somehow, in faded black fatigues.
-If one was truly superpositioned, would one know one’s own origins?
-Would one even have origins, anymore?

 Perhaps there was something to be said for Young’s approach.

-“You’ve ‘never really thought about it’,” Rush echoed contemplatively, eyes wandering over the track lighting that lined the upper edges of the walls.
+“You’ve ‘never thought about it’,” Rush echoed contemplatively, eyes wandering over the track lighting that lined the upper edges of the walls.

 “Yeah yeah.
 You’re probably about an eight, I’d say.”

-“Seems a bit low, given my present circumstances.”
+“Seems low, given my present circumstances.”

 “The Wormhole X-treme franchise is based on the experiences of a real person?”
 Rush asked.

 “Loosely.
 A group of people, actually.
 A team called SG-1.
-Jackson and Vala are both on it.
+Jackson and Vala are on it.
 The team, I mean.
 Watching the show might not be a bad way to get you up to speed.
 I know they made Teal’c a robot—but other than that—”

 “Teal’c?”

-“Yeah, he’s an alien.
-But on the show they made him a robot.”
+“Yeah, he’s an alien, but on the show they made him a robot.”

 “Ah.
 Naturally.
-So just the one name, then?”
+Just the one name, then?”

 “Yup.
 Like Cher.”